-- Another important factor is that a VOIP phone is dependent on mains electricity so (unlike the good old copper landline corded phone which will work in a power black out) a VOIP phone will not function if you lose power.
-(NB: If you have a cell phone, don’t count on your cell phone to work if you lose electricity, either, as a local power outage could cut power to cellular phone infrastructure resulting in no cellular phone service.)
+NB: If you have a cell phone, don’t count on your cell phone to work if you lose electricity, either, as a local power outage could cut power to cellular phone infrastructure resulting in no cellular phone service.

-- It is possible to buy a component of a fibre system called a UPS which acts as a back up so that your VOIP phone (or other phone connected to the fibre system will work during a power black out (provided the local cabinet that runs the fibre system in your area does not itself lose power and/or has adequate battery back up itself) but these are not cheap.
-One I saw online recomended by a NZ telecommunciations company was $380 + GST.
+It is possible to buy a component of a fibre system called a UPS (“Uninterruptible Power Supply”) which acts as a back-up so that your VOIP phone (or other phone connected to the fibre system will work during a power black out (provided the local cabinet that runs the fibre system in your area does not itself lose power and/or has adequate battery back up itself) but these are not cheap.
+One UPS I saw online recommended by a NZ telecommunications company was $380 + GST.
 There are less expensive options on the NZ market, though.

 So, to sum it up you can have a corded landline if you have fibre only but it may you cost more if you have to buy a new phone or an adaptor.
 Moreover, your phone won’t work if you lose power – unless you buy a UPS which is not part of the standard fibre systems being installed so this would represent an extra cost.

 Special issues for people who are electrosensitive